 On completing the program, graduates can write GRE/TOEFL and apply for further studies abroad in universities like Rochester Institute of Technology, London College of Communication, Chemnitz University and various other reputed institutions.
-A Master’s in Business Administration is also a good course to take up for those who are leaning more towards Management.
-The department has an MOU with the Chemnitz University of Technology, Germany for joint R&D projects, faculty exchange and student exchange.
+A Master’s in Business Administration is also a good course to take up for those who are leaning more toward Management.
+The department has an MOU with the Chemnitz University of Technology, Germany, for joint R&D projects, faculty exchange and student exchange.

-With the upcoming development of 3D printing technology and various career opportunities in the media sector, Media Technology is definitely gaining more importance and popularity amongst the current generation.
+With the upcoming development of 3D printing technology and various career opportunities in the media sector, Media Technology is gaining more importance and popularity amongst the current generation.